Improved Random-Binning Exponent for Distributed Hypothesis Testing: The New Scheme

-\emph{Error under $\mH_0$.} There are two types of errors.
-The first is where the correct codeword $u^n(m,\ell)$ is not jointly $P$-typical with $y^n$, the probability of which is guaranteed to be small by the Law of Large Numbers.
-The second error type is where some $u^n(m,\ell')$, $\ell'\neq \ell$, and $y^n$ have empirical mutual information that is larger than $R'+\delta$.
-By Sanov's Theorem \cite{coverthomas06}, for every $\ell'$, the probability for this to happen is approximately $2^{-n (R'+\delta)}$.
-Since the bin size is only $2^{nR'}$, by the union bound, the probability of this second error type is guaranteed to be small for all $\delta>0$.
+\emph{Error under $\mH_0$.} To ensure high probability for the sender to succeed in finding a codeword that is jointly typical with $x^n$, we require \eqref{eq:RR'} to hold.
+Assuming encoding is successful, there are two types of decision errors under $\mH_0$.
+The first is where the correct codeword $u^n(m,\ell)$ is not jointly typical with $y^n$ according to $P_{UY}$, the probability of which is guaranteed to be small by the Conditional Typicality Lemma \cite[Section~2.5]{elgamalkim11}.
+The second type of decision error is where some $u^n(m,k)$, $k\neq \ell$, and $y^n$ have empirical mutual information that is larger than $R'+\delta$.
+Note that $U^n(m,k)$ and $Y^n$ are drawn IID according to $P_U\cdot P_Y$.
+By Sanov's Theorem \cite[Theorem~11.4.1]{coverthomas06}, for every $k\neq{\ell}$, the probability for this to happen is upper-bounded by

-\emph{Error under $\mH_1$.} There are again two types of errors.
-The first is where the correct codeword $u^n(m,\ell)$ is jointly $P$-typical with $y^n$.
-This is the same error as in Han's scheme and has exponent $E_0(P_{U|X})$ given by \eqref{eq:EHan}.

-The second type of error is when both of the following happen: \begin{enumerate} \item There exists some $\ell'\neq \ell$ such that $u^n(m,\ell')$ and $y^n$ are jointly $P$-typical. \item The correct codeword $u^n(m,\ell)$ and $y^n$ have ``small'' empirical mutual information:

-\end{enumerate} These two events are independent, hence their exponents should be added to give the overall exponent of this error type.
-The probability that, for a specific $\ell'$, $U^n(m,\ell')$ and $Y^n$ are jointly typical is approximately $2^{-nI(U;Y)}$, so the probability that the bin contains at least one such $\ell'$ has exponent

-The exponent for the second event can again be computed using Sanov's Theorem; it is

 where